ahmz1833/Cross-Arch/README.md

 The **Cross-Arch** repository is a comprehensive, unified environment designed for **Computer Structure and Assembly Language** courses.
 It provides a seamless toolchain (GCC, GDB, QEMU) to compile, run, and debug assembly code across multiple architectures without leaving your terminal.

-This repository also have useful examples and rich documents related to each architecture (*This part is under construction!*)
+This repository also has useful examples and rich documents related to each architecture (*This part is under construction!*)

 ### 🚀 Supported Architectures

-This repository now support 7 architectures, with a primary focus on the syllabus standards:
+This repository now supports 7 architectures, with a primary focus on the syllabus standards:

 - **[MIPS32 (Little Endian)](archs/mipsel/)** `mips` - *Core Syllabus of RISC systems*
 - **[AMD64 (x86_64)](archs/amd64/)** `amd64` - *Core Syllabus of CISC systems*